What is a literature review in research?

-A literature review is an objective, concise, critical summary of published research literature relevant to a topic being researched in an article.
+A literature review (or “relevant review of the literature”) is an objective, concise, critical summary of published research literature relevant to a topic being researched in an article.

-It does NOT reference and list all of the material you have cited in your paper.
+A literature review does not simply reference and list all of the material you have cited in your paper.

 - Presenting material that is not directly relevant to your study will distract and frustrate the reader and make them lose sight of the purpose of your study.

 - Starting a literature review with “A number of scholars have studied the relationship between X and Y” and simply listing who has studied the topic and what each scholar concluded is not going to strengthen your paper.

 - Present a brief typology that orders articles and books into groups to help readers focus on unresolved debates, inconsistencies, tensions, and new questions about a research topic.

 - Summarize the most relevant and important aspects of the scientific literature related to your area of research

 - Synthesize what has been done in this area of research and by whom, highlight what previous research indicates about a topic, and identify potential gaps and areas of disagreement in the field

 - Give the reader an understanding of the background of the field and show which studies are important—and highlight errors in previous studies